yifeng-ethz/ring-buffer_cam/README.md

 ## About the Project

-The Mu3e experiment searches for the rare decay \(\mu \to eee\) with unprecedented sensitivity.
-A high‑throughput, triggerless data acquisition (DAQ) system is required to read out the MuPix pixel sensors and MuTRiG tracking chips.
+The Mu3e experiment searches for the rare decay $\mu^{+} \rightarrow e^{+} e^{-} e^{+}$ with unprecedented sensitivity.
+A high-throughput, triggerless data acquisition (DAQ) system is required to read out the MuPix pixel sensors and MuTRiG tracking chips.
 This repository houses reusable FPGA IP cores developed for Mu3e.
-They cover front‑end interfacing, slow‑control, data processing and utilities.
+They cover front-end interfacing, slow-control, data processing and utilities.
 Each subdirectory contains the source code, documentation and simulation testbenches for an individual core.

 ---